 SPTC conclusion event Apr 24

-It highlighted the relationship-building which took place between commissioners over many months, and the importance of listening to understand the problem fully before discussing solutions.
-Civic and Business Commissioners shared some of the positive impacts they had experienced, both personally and professionally.
+The evening highlighted the relationship-building which took place between commissioners over many months, and the importance of listening to understand the problem fully before discussing solutions.

 SPTC legacy piece DSThe event concluded with the unveiling of a stunning piece of pyrography artwork produced by one of the Community Commissioners, depicting imagery and phrases resonant with the commission itself.
 The art will be placed on display in the workplaces of the Civic and Business Commissioners, to draw attention to the legacy of the first Poverty Truth Commission in Wales.